 Inventory consumption = Number of portions × Portion size per ingredient

-This seems simple, but you need to account for:
+This seems straightforward, but you need to account for:

 - Trim loss (from whole product to portion)